chrisregner/Was-or-Will-Be-There/README.md

-## Current
+## Todos

-**now**
-- review current
-- review pending specs of JournalForm
+- HOW TO MANAGE JOURNALS AND PHOTOS???

-- JournalForm specs
+- JournalForm
+  - separate photos and form values?
+  - don't delete uploaded photos that are deleted immediately
+    - just blur it
+    - allow restoring it
+  - combine photosDeleted and photos

 - redux
   - addJournal()
-    - accept predefined id instead
-    - add photos
-    - delete photos
+    - save journal
+      - photos: ids only
-    - delete photos in Cloudinary
+      - don't include deleted photos
+    - snackbar
   - editJournal()
-    - accept predefined id instead
+    - save journal
+      - photos: ids only
+      - remove deleted photos
+      - add new photos
+      - retain untouched old photos
+    - snackbar
+  - deleteJournal()
+    - delete journal
+    - snackbar
   - add photos
+    - don't include deleted photos
+    - remove deleted photos in cloud
+  - update photos
+    - add new photos
+    - retain untouched old photos
+    - update changed photo descriptions
+    - remove deleted photos
+    - remove deleted photos in cloud
   - delete photos
-    - delete photos in Cloudinary
+    - delete all old photos in cloud
-  - deletePhotos()

-- containers
-  - AddJournalForm
-    - add predefined id in initialValues
+    - delete all newly-uploaded photos in cloud

-- share countryId on countryModal
-- journal items
-- no plan/journal/both message
-- country/plan/journal 404
-- automatic image deleting (when certain limit is met, delete in the next midnight)
+    - delete all photos in redux
+  - getJournalByIdWithPhotos()
+    - get photos as well

 - manual test
   - adding journal
+    - deleting deleted photos upon save on cloud
+    - deleting all photos upon cancel on cloud
+    - adding details of journal
+    - snackbar
   - editing journal
+    - deleting old-and-deleted photos upon save on cloud
+    - deleting newly-uploaded-but-deleted photos upon save on cloud
+    - deleting all newly-uploaded photos upon cancel on cloud
+    - deleting correct photos in redux (old-and-deleted only)
+    - updating photo descriptions
+    - adding new photos
+    - updating other details of journal
+    - snackbar
   - deleting journal
+    - deleting all newly-uploaded photos upon delete on cloud
+    - deleting all images upon delete on cloud
+    - deleting all images upon delete in redux
+    - deleting the journal itself
+    - snackbar

+- share CountryName on /countries/* pages
+- no plan/journal message
+- country/plan/journal 404
+- automatic image deleting (when certain limit is met, delete in the next midnight)

+- journal items
-  - adding photo
+- countries overview
-  - deleting photo of saved journals
+  - no of journals
+  - no of countries traveled
+  - no of plans
+  - plans only, collapsible if has notes
+  - journals only, with photos, collapsible if has notes/photos
+- country overview
+  - plans only, collapsible if has notes
+  - journals only, with photos, collapsible if has notes/photos

+- notification
+  - plan turning into journal
+    - notify to suggest adding photos to new journal entry
+  - notify when...
+    - 30 days before an departure/homecoming
+    - 7 days before an departure/homecoming
+    - 1 day before an departure/homecoming
-  - deleting photo of unsaved journals
+    - on the day of departure/homecoming
+- navbar
+- the map
+  - if has plan, destination icon
+  - if has journal, flag icon

+- redux-persist

 ---